-- bb\size\mm The expected size of the BB in mm.
-The actual size of the BB can be +/-2mm from the passed value. - machine\scale The scale of the machine.
+The expected diameter of the BB in mm.
+The actual size of the BB can be +/-2mm from the passed value.

+The scale of the machine.
 Shift vectors depend on this value.

+low\density\bb

+Set this flag to True if the BB is lower density than the material surrounding it.

+open\field

-- low\density\bb Set this flag to True if the BB is lower density than the material surrounding it. - open\field If True, sets the field center to the EPID center under the assumption the field is not the focus of interest or is too wide to be calculated.
+If True, sets the field center to the EPID center under the assumption the field is not the focus of interest or is too wide to be calculated.
 This is often helpful for kV WL analysis where the blades are wide open and even then the blade edge is of less interest than simply the imaging iso vs the BB.